faradey/madock/README.md

 * Simple viewing of logs with one command
 * Debug support
 * Synchronization of the local database and media files with the dev site
-* Additional services: phpmyadmin, redis, rabbitMQ, Kibana, ioncube, xdebug, cron
+* Additional services: phpmyadmin, redis, rabbitMQ, elasticsearch, Kibana, ioncube, xdebug, cron

 ## Tested on
 * Linux (Ubuntu 20.04)